Translations (play): Performance and publication

 The play was staged in 2003 in Greece by "Aplo Theatre" directed by Antonis Antypas.
 One of the last performances was attended by the author himself.
 According to Kathimerini newspaper, the photos of the Athenian performance that arrived at his home in Donegal made him decide to make the not easy journey.
 The physiognomies of the actors played a decisive role.

 Translations was adapted for Belarus in 2009 by Mykalai Pinygin at Janka Kupala Theater.
 Irish characters speak Belarusian in the play, and the English speak Russian, which draws parallels with the period of russification of Belarus by Imperial Russia in 19th-20th century.

 Translations was adapted as a radio play directed by Kirsty Williams, broadcast on BBC Radio 4, on 4 September 2010 (see Translations (radio play)).

 Translations was adapted for a Catalan audience in February, 2014 by Ferran Utzet, and performed at the Biblioteca de Catalunya (Library of Catalonia) in Barcelona.
 It was produced by Perla 29.

 In 2017 Translations was directed by Bill Kerr at University of Manitoba’s Black Hole Theatre Company.

 Translations was performed at the Olivier Theatre from 22 May to 11 August 2018, starring Colin Morgan as Owen and Ciarán Hinds as his father.
 It was directed by Ian Rickson.

 In 2022 Translations was translated into te reo Māori by Hēmi Kelly, a full-time lecturer in te reo Māori at the Auckland University of Technology.
 It was commissioned by the Embassy of Ireland in Aotearoa New Zealand and is the first major Irish literary work available in the language.

 Translations premiered in Ukraine amidst the Russian invasion of 2022.
 Kyrylo Kashlikov directed it at Lesya Ukrainka Theater and in 2023 the play toured in Dublin's Abbey Theater in Ukrainian with English subtitles.

+In 2025, the play was staged in Senegal in French.

+In 2026, the play was staged in Cyprus in a bilingual production co-translated by Patrick Myles and Andreas Tselepos and directed by Myles, with Greek Cypriot replacing the original Gaelic.